artemave/artemave.github.com/_posts/2014-07-10-ajax-in-rails-how-it-is-meant-to-be.md

     $('.comment:last').after $newComment
 {% endhighlight %}

-This might not be the best way of client side rendering, but it immedatelly hightlights the problem of duplicate rendering of the same thing - comment - on the client and on the server.
+This might not be the best way of client side rendering, but it immediately highlights the problem of duplicate rendering of the same thing - comment - on the client and on the server.
 So, instead of returning json, let us reuse server side template and return html instead.

 ## HTML way